entrecode/node-clusterprocess/readme.md

 `processName` is optional.
 If omitted, the process name is taken from your `package.json` `title` property.
 It will be used as process title (what is displayed in 'ps').
 It should not be too long according to the [Node.js Documentation](http://nodejs.org/api/process.html#process_process_title).
 Note that the master process will be called `processName_cp` and the worker processes `processName`.

+### setLogger(loggingInstance)

+ClusterProcess uses [Winston](https://github.com/flatiron/winston) by default for nicer logging to stdout/console (with timestamps and colors).
+You can overwrite this with another (e.g. global) logging instance using this method.
+The logging class is required to provide methods `log`, `info`, `warn` and `error`.
+While being designed for usage with Winston, other logging frameworks like [Bunyan](https://github.com/trentm/node-bunyan) or [log4js](https://github.com/nomiddlename/log4js-node) *should* also work.

+ClusterProcess' methods are chainable, so you can set a logger and call `run()` in one line.